emersonff/CMEECourseWork/Week2/README.md

 ### Missing Oaks Problem
 * [oaks_debugme.py](Code/oaks_debugme.py):

-A python program that finds all oaks in [TestOaksData.csv](Data/TestOaksData.csv) and records them in `JustOaksData.csv` to `Result` directory.
+A python program that finds all oaks in [TestOaksData.csv](Data/TestOaksData.csv) and records them in `JustOaksData.csv` to `Results` directory.
 The header line
 'Genus', ' species' is included in the result file.
 And appropriate `doctest` tests are used for debugging.
 To run:
 ```
 run oaks_debugme.py